brotkrueml/extpagetitle/Documentation/Introduction/Index.rst

 The extension supports TYPO3 v9 LTS, TYPO3 v10 LTS and TYPO3 v11 LTS.

-Why Should You Use This Extension?
+Why should you use this extension?
 ==================================

 It makes your developer life a little easier.
 Of course, you can add a page